 Or fertilise the bad guys that will lead to bad breath, eczema, weight gain, horrendous memory recall, hormonal problems, un-satiated hunger, bloating and gas… it’s your choice.

-Aside from sending your blood sugar to sky rocket levels and potentially causing insulin resistance, sugar is the fuel that nourishes your disruptive gut bacteria.
+Aside from sending your blood sugar to sky rocket levels, sugar is the fuel that nourishes your disruptive gut bacteria.
 A diet rich in sugar such as high fructose corn syrup affects the hormones that keep you feeling full and satisfied.
 So avoid these inflammatory substances and give your body a chance to detoxify well and perform as it naturally should.

 2. Lay off the processed foods